 The very first step towards cleaning up your credit history is to understand the difference between blacklistings, judgements and defaults, and why it’s important to address these issues as quickly as possible.
 Once you’re familiar with these terms and how they affect your ability to obtain finance, you can start to reverse any damage already done to your credit record, by cleaning up your credit history.

-This is a tough one to answer, because each case is unique.
-However, as a general rule, you’ll need to settle any outstanding judgements before you can apply for car finance from a reputable financial institution.
+However, each case is unique.
+As a general rule, you’ll need to settle any outstanding judgements before you can apply for car finance from a reputable financial institution.
 This should clear up your credit history enough to apply for finance, however, you’re still likely to incur a higher interest rate given that you’re a high risk individual.

 Sometimes having a car is a requirement for applying for a job, so it becomes a vicious circle - you can’t afford a car without a job, and you can’t get the job without a car.
 If you’re unable to pay all of your outstanding judgements in full, you may need to consider leasing a car until you can afford to pay off your debt, at which point you’ll be able to apply for car finance.
 Alternatively, you may need to speak to your employer and negotiate terms to help you lease a car or apply for finance.
 Failing that, your only option is to buy an affordable second hand vehicle, which you’re able to pay for in cash.

-Don’t be tempted to take out a loan from an irreputable financial provider.
+Don’t be tempted to take out a loan from a disreputable financial provider.
 This is extremely dangerous.
+If you don’t qualify for car finance, rather consider an alternate method of buying a car - like a rent to own option.

 Many South Africans struggle with debt, and often aren’t even aware that they’ve been blacklisted until they try to apply for a large loan.